Treatment to relieve pressure and pain in your wrist.

 Pain after carpal tunnel surgery

 As with any surgery, you’re likely to feel discomfort once the anaesthetic wears off.
-But don’t worry – you’ll be given painkillers to help you manage this in the following days.
+But you’ll be given painkillers to help you manage this in the following days.

-You’ll be able to go home on the same day and won’t need to stay in hospital overnight.
-You’ll be given your follow-up appointment details before you leave, this will be around two weeks after the surgery.
+You’ll be able to go home on the same day and won’t need to stay with us overnight.
+You’ll be given your follow-up appointment details before you leave — this will be around two weeks after the surgery.

 After your carpal tunnel surgery